chromaui/chromatic-docs/branching-and-baselines.md

 ### UI Tests: tracking baselines

 For [UI Tests](test), we aim to keep an up to date "baseline" for each story (at a given viewport) that lives alongside the git history.
-One way to think about it is as if we checked in a snapshot file into your repository every time you accept a change (we don't but we aim to behave as if we did).
+One way to think about it is as if we checked in a snapshot file into your repository every time you accept a change (we don't do this but we aim to behave as if we did).

 That means once a snapshot is accepted as a baseline, it won’t need to be re-accepted until it changes, even through git branching and merging.
 The mechanism to achieve this is explained below.